MichaelMackus/Disruptive-Talk/disruptive/readme.txt

 	on a version with a "call me back" option, so users without flash (for instance users on an iPhone or Android device) will still be able to use the phone.

-= Why doesn't the widget work in Microsoft's Internet Explorer? =

-There is a bug in the widget breaking it in Internet Explorer.
-We are working on
-	a fix for this.

 == Screenshots ==

 1. Disruptive Talk proactive widget.